ElliotSalisbury/MuniciPal.github.io/content/portfolio/whale-hackday/index.md

 Recognizing the labor-intensive nature of this process, the machine learning community collaborated to explore the potential of computer vision to streamline aspects of Gaspard's work.

-Through the utilization of a YOLO model, the team endeavored to automate the identification of individual whales within the drone footage.
-Additionally, a proprietary algorithm was developed to identify optimal frames showcasing maximum visibility of the whales, thus enhancing the efficiency of data collection and analysis.
+The event is currently being planned, but intends to use a YOLO model to automate the extraction of individual whales within the drone footage.
+Additionally, there are plans to develop an algorithm to identify optimal frames showcasing maximum visibility of the whales.
+These results can then be exported to a photogrammetry software enhancing the efficiency of data collection and analysis.